Balenciaga is suing the producers of its own ad campaign after facing backlash

 That ad campaign also drew backlash because it featured images of children holding plush bears wearing fishnet tops and leather harnesses, surrounded by objects like flasks and chain necklaces.

-The ad was met with accusations that the fashion house was condoning the sexual abuse of children.
+The new photos were met with accusations that the fashion house was condoning the sexual abuse of children.
 Social media users and media commentators described it as "creepy," "demonic" and "horrifying."

 Galimberti wrote in a statement that he had no oversight over the products or models used for the Balenciaga shoot.